welldonestudio/welldonestudio.github.io/docs/wallet/developer-guide/getting-started/connecting-to-wallet.md

 ## How to connect to WELLDONE Wallet

-You must first request a connection to your WELLDONE Wallet to utilize in a dApp.
-A webpage can connect to your WELLDONE wallet using the methods listed below, and once connected, a user in your wallet can grant you access to your account.
+You must first request a connection to your **WELLDONE Wallet** to utilize in a dApp.
+A webpage can connect to your **WELLDONE Wallet** using the methods listed below, and once connected, a user in your wallet can grant you access to your account.

 ```javascript
 window.dapp.request(chainName: string, { method: "dapp:accounts" }